 Each camera manufacturer has their own version of raw.
 Your image may have NEF (Nikon) CRW (Canon) or DNG (Adobe) and used by smaller companies aligned with Adobe.
 There are others.

-- If you can’t find an image you took on your disc, look for RAW files.
+- If you can’t find an image you took on your disc, search for RAW files.

 More and more cameras including good quality ‘point and shoots’ or smartphones are beginning to include a raw option.
 Check yours if it’s a recent model.